As the summertime approaches, your business is growing and so is your workload.

 A good intern is looking for an opportunity to go through intensive learning, but also contribute and make a difference, Razgaitis shared.
 He or she wants to be part of a team; a chance to show off her talents and prove the ability to take something on, do a great job, and execute.

-If you think you could be on the market for a summer intern, take a peek at some of these sites that could help you get going just in time for the end of the semester:
+If you think you could be on the market for a summer intern, take a peek at some of these sites and places that could help you get going just in time for the end of the semester: